Parametric Channel Estimation for LoS Dominated Holographic Massive MIMO Systems: Far-Field and Near-Field Channel Models

 \subsection{Near-Field Channel Model}

-In this subsection, we will present a model for the LISBT-user channel in (\ref{endtoend_exact_ITS}) that holds in the near-field region.
-According to (\ref{farcondition}), the near-field region of the LISBT is given by
+In this subsection, we will present a model for the effective BS-user channel in (\ref{endtoend_exact_ITS}) that holds in the near-field region of the aperture.
+According to (\ref{farcondition}), the near-field region of the BS is given by\footnote{We assume that $d_0$ is larger than the Fresnel distance, denoted by $d_n = \sqrt[3]{\frac{D^4}{8\lambda}}$, so the system does not operate in the reactive near-field of the aperture \cite{antennatheory}.}